1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954-S Nickel Value

-The 1954-S nickel is distinguished by its key combination of a low mintage and exceptional striking quality.
-With just under 29.4 million coins produced, it has the lowest mintage of any regular-issue Jefferson nickel from the 1950s.
-The San Francisco Mint is renowned for the sharp strikes on this issue, making high-grade, fully-detailed examples particularly desirable to collectors.
+The 1954-S nickel holds two crucial distinctions that make it special beyond its low mintage.
+First, with just under 29.4 million coins produced, it has the lowest mintage of any regular-issue Jefferson nickel from the 1950s.

 1954-S Nickel Price/Grade Chart